 In Key Stage 5, students can self-assess where they think they are on each skill, the programme Skills Builder then allocates them areas and lessons to work on to progress further.

 Student and staff feedback will be an integral part of our Careers Programme.
 This last academic year highlighted a need to change our programme in order to meet the needs of all of our students who were able to access it.
 The introduction to our semi-formal curriculum groups meant that this change was needed and we therefore responded.

 Careers insets and training will take place during the academic year to monitor and evaluate the delivery of our Careers Programme.
 Trustees, Governors and the Senior Leadership Team are committed to the monitoring and improvement of our Careers Programme.

 By working with The Careers and Enterprise Company and working at a nationally recognised Quality in Careers Standards programme, will ensure the development of our Careers programme in accordance with current and future legislations.

-Review of Careers information to be September 2022
+The next review of Careers information is to be in September 2023.

 Mrs Carol Patterson, Careers Leader, Weatherfield Academy Special School